 Safety With Sweet Orange Oil

 Consult your healthcare provider if you’re pregnant, nursing, taking medications, or being treated for other health challenges.
 Keep out of reach of children.
 Care must be taken in storing sweet orange oil.
 Must be stored in a cold and dark place as sweet orange oil is highly prone to oxidation.
-The shelf life of orange oil dependent upon the storage condition.
-The maximum shelf life of orange oils is usually around 2 years under best storage conditions.
+The shelf life of orange oil-dependent upon the storage condition.
+The maximum shelf life of orange oils is usually around 2 years under the best storage conditions.

 In case you intend to ingest sweet orange oil, please make sure that you’re using a very high-quality, therapeutic grade oil.

 The above statements have not been evaluated by the FDA.
 This information is for educational purposes only, it is not intended to treat, cure, prevent or, diagnose any disease or condition.
 Nor is it intended to prescribe in any way.
 This information is for educational purposes only and may not be complete, nor may its data be accurate.